 The make program is an intelligent utility and works based on the changes you do in your source files.
-If you have four files main.cpp, hello.cpp, factorial.cpp and functions.h.
-Here all the reamining files are dependent on functions.h and main.cpp is dependent on hello.cpp and factorical.cpp.
-So if you make any change in functions.h then make will recompile all the source files to generate new object files.
-But if you make any change main.cpp, as this is not dependent of any other fil, then in this case only main.cpp file will be recompiled and hellp.cpp and factorial.cpp will not be recompiled.
+If you have four files main.cpp, hello.cpp, factorial.cpp and functions.h, then all the remaining files are dependent on functions.h, and main.cpp is dependent on both hello.cpp and factorial.cpp.
+Hence if you make any changes in functions.h, then the make recompiles all the source files to generate new object files.
+However if you make any change in main.cpp, as this is not dependent of any other file, then only main.cpp file is recompiled, and help.cpp and factorial.cpp are not.

-While compiling a file, make checks its object file and comprare the time staps, if source file has newer time stamp than object file then it will generate new object file assuimg that source file has been changed.
+While compiling a file, the make checks its object file and compares the time stamps.
+If source file has a newer time stamp than the object file, then it generates new object file assuming that the source file has been changed.

-There may be a project consisted of thausands of files.
-Sometimes you may have changed a source file but you do not want to recompile all the files that depend on it.
-For example, suppose you add a macro or a declaration to a header file that many other files depend on.
-Being conservative, make assumes that any change in the header file requires recompilation of all dependent files, but you know that they do not need to be recompiled and you would rather not waste the time waiting for them to compile.
+There may be a project consisting of thousands of files.
+Sometimes you may have changed a source file but you may not want to recompile all the files that depend on it.
+For example, suppose you add a macro or a declaration to a header file, on which the other files depend.
+Being conservative, make assumes that any change in the header file requires recompilation of all dependent files, but you know that they do not need recompilation and you would rather not waste your time waiting for them to compile.

 If you anticipate the problem before changing the header file, you can use the `-t' flag.
 This flag tells make not to run the commands in the rules, but rather to mark the target up to date by changing its last-modification date.
-You would follow this procedure:
+You need to follow this procedure −

 Use the command `make' to recompile the source files that really need recompilation.

 Use the command `make -t' to mark all the object files as up to date.
 The next time you run make, the changes in the header files do not cause any recompilation.